jabranr/fetchwitter/README.md

 ### How it works?

-Once a valid instance of Fetchwitter is created, it automatically goes through an [App-Only Authentication](https://dev.twitter.com/docs/auth/application-only-auth) and gets a valid `access_token` from Twitter API.
-The method will throw an Exception in case of any missing parameters or returns error message from API in JSON format otherwise.
+Once a valid instance of Fetchwitter is created, it automatically goes through an [App-Only Authentication](https://dev.twitter.com/docs/auth/application-only-auth) and gets a valid `access_token` from Twitter API or returns appropriate error message in case of failure.

+<blockquote>The method will throw an Exception in case of any missing parameters or returns error message from API in JSON format otherwise.</blockquote>

 Following methods are available for a valid and successfully established connection with API.